 The site is located near Yağmurlu and roughly 46 kilometres east of Göbekli Tepe, which is often called its sister site.
 It is part of the Göbekli Tepe Culture and Karahan Tepe Excavations project.
 The area is known as “Keçilitepe” by local people.
 It is part of a region of similar sites now being uncovered known as the Taş Tepeler.
-Unlike the area around Göbekli Tepe and the city of Urfa which benefits from the GAP irrigation project on the Euphrates, the area around Karahan Tepe is arid, parched and hot most of the year.
+Unlike the area around Göbekli Tepe (UNESCO) and the city of Urfa which benefits from the GAP irrigation project on the Euphrates, the area around Karahan Tepe is arid, parched and hot most of the year.

 While there are obvious connections with Göbekli Tepe and other sites now emerging in this region, there are some interesting differences in emphasis.
 While animals predominate at Göbekli Tepe (exclusively male where identification is possible), the imagery and symbology at Karahan Tepe is dominated by the phallus.
 The iconic T shaped pillars are also present here but imagery and statuary are human and male.

 Göbekli Tepe was initially thought to stand alone as a destination for Neolithic, nomadic hunter gatherers.
 Now it is considered to be one site, albeit the most important site, in a constellation of settlements and ritual centres that includes sites like Nevali Cori and the centre of Urfa where the extraordinary Urfa Man was discovered.
 Settlement evidence at Göbekli Tepe is emerging but this appears to be secondary and a little later than the oldest Level III levels.
 Like Nevali Cori, at Karahan Tepe there seems to be an integrated environment where the domestic, symbolic and ritual are found together.